ChristophKirst/ClearMapUnstable/docs/index.rst

     >>> import ClearMap as cm
     >>> help(cm)

-For more details see the :doc:`introduction`, the :doc:`examples` and the :doc:`api/ClearMap ` section.
+For more details see the :doc:`introduction`, the :doc:`imageanalysis` and the :doc:`api/ClearMap` section.

 Author